-Two killed after helicopter crash in Mexico
+Mexican officials' helicopter crashes, killing 2 on ground

 Details about those killed were not available.

-Emergency authorities had said there had not been "loss of human life" during the earlier earthquake.
-When addressing the helicopter crash on Twitter, Peña Nieto confirmed there had not been reports of fatalities directly linked to the quake and aftershocks.
+When addressing the helicopter crash on Twitter, Peña Nieto said there were no reports of fatalities directly linked to the quake and aftershocks.

-Efrain de la Cruz, mayor of Santiago Jamiltepec, Oaxaca was on the phone with CNN en Español's Mario González when the crash occurred.
+Efrain de la Cruz, mayor of Santiago Jamiltepec, Oaxaca, was on the phone with CNN en Español's Mario González when the crash occurred.

 "A helicopter carrying the governor and the others went down," he said.